Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 This small pressure point lies smack in the middle of your big toe, on the upper side.

-Apply gentle pressure for one or two minutes to relieve high blood pressure.
+Apply gentle pressure for one or two minutes to promote overall wellness.

 • Di Er Li Dui

 This pressure point lies just below the toenail of your second toe.
-It can be used to treat hiccups, nausea and appetite problems.
+It can be used to support a healthy appetite.

 The 15th pressure point on your feet is also located in the toe area.
 This one can be found on the middle toe, just below the toenail.

-It is used to treat heartburn and constant burping.
+It is used to calm heartburn and constant burping.

 Try out our free samples here.